zamedic/morse-chef/.delivery/build_cookbook/README.md

 Finished converging <default-centos-71> (1m26.83s).
 ```

 Victory is ours!
-Our verify phase passed on the build nodes.
+Our verify phase passed on the build chefNodes.

 We are ready to run this through our Delivery pipeline.
 Simply run `delivery review` on the local system from the parent project, and it will open a browser window up to the change we just added.